Double Layer Chocolate Sprinkle Cake

 - A baking sheet (AKA a cookie sheet)

-- Parchment paper (I like If You Care brand because it's compostable.)
+- Parchment paper (I like If You Care brand because it's un-bleached and compostable.)

 - Oil, water, and your favorite butter, per the instructions in the mix box (remember that you're doubling the batch!)